Evaluation Studies of the National Center for Education Evaluation and Regional Assistance

 - Is a specific intervention (or class of interventions) effective?
 For some of the Department's largest programs in elementary and secondary education, state and local education agencies have the flexibility to use federal funds to support the educational intervention(s) that they believe will improve student achievement.
 In many cases, several states and districts have adopted a specific intervention (e.g., Success for All).
 For this question, the evaluation study assesses the effectiveness of a particular intervention (or class of interventions) that has been widely adopted or is viewed as promising.

-To date, NCEE has launched over 30 studies using evaluation designs that will produce unbiased estimates of program impact.
-The evaluations cover a wide range of topics and populations including: early literacy, mathematics; teacher quality; choice; English language learning; educational technology; after- school programs; drug and violence prevention; adult education; and mentoring.
+To date, NCEE has launched over 40 studies using evaluation designs that will produce unbiased estimates of program impact.
+The evaluations cover a wide range of topics and populations including: early literacy, mathematics; teacher quality; choice; special education; English language learning; educational technology; after- school programs; drug and violence prevention; adult education; and mentoring.